 The main difference with the well studied convergence properties of resampling methods for particle filters and related problems is that the sample average to evaluate here is based on a neural network function $\beta$ with coefficients $\hat\beta_k$ that depend substantially on the sampling distribution for the frequencies.
 Therefore the central limit theorem based techniques to obtain convergence for particle filters, see \cite{delmoral}, is not used here.
-Instead the proof of Theorem \ref{theorem1} directly estimates the rate constant $C_p(f)$, using the cutoff and Chebyshev's inequality in combination with the generalization error estimate \eqref{eta2} and a decay of the Fourier coefficients.
+Instead the proof of Theorem \ref{theorem1} directly estimates the rate constant $C_p(f)$, using the cutoff and Chebyshev's inequality combined with the generalization error estimate \eqref{eta2} and a decay of the Fourier coefficients.
 Also in the case with finite amount of data including noise the generalization error is minimized when the rate constant $C_p(f)$ is minimal.
 The proof of this property of the generalization error in Section \ref{sec_general} is new in the sense that it does not use the standard technique based on the Rademacher complexity \cite{bach_book, understand_ml,weinan_understand}.
-Instead we use Tikhhonov regularizations $\lambda_1\|\hat\beta\|^2+\lambda_2\|\hat\beta\|^4$ and the orthogonality provided by the random Fourier features, which in a certain sense separates the data dependence and the amplitudes $\hat\beta$, although the amplitudes depend on the data.
+Instead we use Tikhonov regularizations $\lambda_1\|\hat\beta\|^2+\lambda_2\|\hat\beta\|^4$ and the orthogonality provided by the random Fourier features, which in a certain sense separates the data dependence and the amplitudes $\hat\beta$, although the amplitudes depend on the data.

 Resampling has also been applied to random Fourier features in \cite{Li}, using a leverage function based on the least squares kernel matrix.
-The leverage function in \cite{Li} does not depend on the data $y_j$ therefore the method in \cite{Li} is not adaptive in the sense of the random Fourier feature method with resampling presented here.
+The leverage function in \cite{Li} does not depend on the data $y_j$ therefore the method in \cite{Li} is not adaptive in the sense of the random Fourier feature method with resampling presented in this study.